-Soweto stands for South Western Townships, another place rich with the history of South Africa’s struggle towards democracy.
-It is perfectly safe to visit Soweto's attractions such as the Mandela House or the Hector Pieterson Memorial alone but an official half-day or full-day Soweto tour will give expats an even fuller picture of Soweto’s past and present.
+Soweto is another place rich with the history of South Africa’s struggle towards democracy.
+While Soweto's attractions such as the Mandela House Museum or the Hector Pieterson Memorial can be visited alone, an official half-day or full-day Soweto tour will give expats an even fuller picture of Soweto’s past and present.